 - Disable caching

-Insure you are viewing the most up to date version of your site by disabling any caching software.
+Insure you are viewing the most up to date version of your site by disabling any caching software or plugins.

 Caching can be used to speed up load times for your visitors, but it usually relies on storing pre-processed versions of your site’s files.
 This may mean you are no looking at the latest version of your site – and hence troubleshooting changes are not being accurately reflected.